For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 It can be tempting to pay for a festival programme.
 But it really isn't necessary and they tend to be overpriced.

-With a teeny bit of forward planning, you can save money.
+With a tiny bit of planning, you can save money.
 Print out a copy of the line-up and a map from the festival website before you leave, or download the festival app.

-Unless you're determined to collect programmes from every festival you visit, spending a tenner on a booklet you're bound to lose in the mud makes zero sense.
+Unless you're determined to collect programmes from every festival you visit, spending a tenner on a booklet you'll likely lose in the mud makes zero sense.

 8. Avoid using ATMs and bring cash instead